 The collaborative nature of theater would eventually exhaust his patience for other human beings so he returned to the blessed solitude of the short story form.
 He wrote Emmett, Joey & the Beelz, a pulp-noir fantasy novelette comically pumped up on steroids, originally published by the Abyss & Apex webzine (April/2006), where it received glowing reviews from people otherwise unrelated to the author.
 Beelz was subsequently reprinted on actual paper by Kaliedotrope (Oct/2008), adapted as a podcast by Dunesteef Audio Magazine (June/2011), reprinted in a British anthology, The Alchemy Press Book of Pulp Heroes, V.3 (Sept/2014), and anthologized again in The Best of Abyss & Apex, Vol 2 (Sept/2016), supporting the notion that if you have something that people like, ram it down their throats repeatedly.
 Sevush’s other published works have included the western fantasy novelette Mad Gilly & the Were-Bear, the SF flash fiction Survivors in the Dark, and the dark fantasy short story La Joie de Vivre, or, Picasso & the Satyr.
 These were all collected, along with Emmett and some of his unpublished works, in the anthology Spira Mirabilis: Fantastic Tales from the Marvelous Spiral (taQ’Lut Press, Dec/2016).
 Based on the sales of this landmark literary work, he would ultimately decide not to quit his day job.

-Speaking of which, Ralph Sevush is still employed by the Dramatists Guild, where he has spent over two decades failing upwards, so now he helps to run the place.
+Speaking of which, Ralph Sevush is still employed by the Dramatists Guild, where he has spent twenty five years failing upwards, so now he helps to run the place.
 He does hope to retire at some point, since we all must have a dream, but in the meantime he continues writing and happily-ever-aftering with his wonderful wife and children, his dog Rocky, and a frog whose name he can never quite remember, all living together in a little red cottage somewhere in the wilds of New Rochelle, where the law permits that sort of thing.